trane-project/trane-music/courses/minor_scale/lesson_G/exercise_3/back.md

-The note in degree number 3 of the G minor scale is B♭.
+The note in degree number 3 of the G Minor scale is B♭.